iwasingh/Wikoogle/README.md

  * Multiple index
    - whoosh index with title and a reference in the wikigoogle index
    - wikigoogle index with the wikipedia parsed template and other information

+## Notes 1.1
+* Wikimedia markup spec
+ * Keep &ltmath; and &gt/math to show math expressions or remove them?;
+   -> Everything different from Wikimedia markspec should be kept or handle situation case by case?
+      For indexing purpose these expression are quite useless since they need to be processed (ex.
+MathJax, Latex ec..)